sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/28_Streams.md

 # 28. Streams
 Created Sunday 29 January 2023 at 06:42 pm

-// rough - done.
+// FIXME: rough - done.
 Not immediately important.
 Just for fundamentals Let's learn about streams using the fs module.

 A stream is a sequence of data that is being moved from one point to another over time.